This post contains affiliate links.

 Preheat oven to 350 degrees.

-Combine the almond flour, oat flour, and sugar in a mixing bowl.
+Combine the almond flour, oats, and sugar in a mixing bowl.
 Use your hands to work the butter into the flour, sugar, and oats until it is well combined and forms a dough like consistency.

 Press 2/3 of the crumb-crust mixture into a 8×8 pan lined with parchment paper.
 You’ll definitely want to use parchment paper to line the pan here.
 It makes it much easier to get the bars out of the pan once they’ve finished baking.
 Bake the crust for 12 minutes and then remove from the oven and set aside.